 In October 2016, Robert Creamer and his organization, Democracy Partners, were Project Veritas’ (PV) targets in its YouTube video series, "Rigging the Election."
 Over the course of months of correspondence and meetings, prospective donor "Charles Roth" (aka Dan Sandini) asked Creamer if there was any work or internships available for his niece, "Angela Brandt."
 The alleged niece was really Allison Maass, a PV operative who previously infiltrated Democratic campaigns.
 During her internship, Maass secretly video recorded her conversations with Creamer and others in the office.
 In "Rigging the Election," these recordings were edited in a manner that implied Creamer and Democracy Partners were part of a scheme to help the DNC incite violence at Trump events and engage in voter fraud to help Hillary Clinton win the presidency.
 On June 1, 2017 Democracy Partners filed suit alleging breach of fiduciary duty, violation of federal and state wiretap laws, trespass, fraudulent misrepresentation, and civil conspiracy.
 Subsequently, O’Keefe and Project Veritas filed a motion to dismiss arguing, among other things, that they were journalists whose conduct was protected under the First Amendment.
 On September 15, 2017 Democracy Partners filed an opposition to O’Keefe’s motion to dismiss.

 In January of 2018, the judge ruled against Project Veritas' motion to dismiss on all counts.
-This case is now in discovery.
+This case is has moved past discovery.

 2. Project Veritas, et. al. v.
 Gemini Insurance Company DOWNLOAD DOCKET